NERSC/shifter/doc/updating.rst

 CCM mode is no longer enabled by default in the SLURM integration.
 Add "enable_ccm=1" to plugstack.conf if you want it.

-If the sshd is configured to run via the WLM, the sshd now runs as the user by default.
+If the sshd is configured to run via the WLM, the sshd runs as the user.
 If you have an existing udiImage directory that you want to keep using, be sure to update the port in sshd_config and ssh_config to use port 1204 (or some other port that makes sense for your site).
-To have setupRoot start the sshd as root set "optionalSshdAsRoot=1" in udiRoot.conf

 Image Manager API
 =================